Skip to Content

 Baby, it’s cold inside

-MC Hitt, Reporter • November 10, 2023
+MC Hitt, Managing Editor • November 10, 2023

 Mr. Mark Hooper, Director of Security, directs traffic after school helping everyone get home safely.
-Mr. Hooper was hired this year as the first Director of Security at St. Marys.
+Mr. Hooper was hired this year as the first Director of Security at St. Mary's.

 St. Mary’s brings armed guards to campus